 In the same survey, 42% of customers between 24 and 35 years of age that have healthcare insurance would like a service that detects potential issues or problems and provides assistance.
 What problems?
 What service?
 This is new information that needs reliable data sources.

 Telematics is another high velocity data example, used frequently as an offering to reduce car insurance premiums.
 But to drive better adoption, insurers might need to examine how to provide people with information they need and can relate to, e.g. How do I reduce my carbon footprint?
 How does my lifestyle relate to risk in health and safety?

-In this on-demand webinar, we discuss how best practices in data management are key enablers for change in the insurance industry, particularly looking into:
+The following key trends and best practices in data management are key enablers for change in the insurance industry:

 - Digital transformation and its impact on the insurance business

 - Challenges to developing business growth from a digital transformation strategy

 - How information governance can help to meet challenges and build sustainable agility

 - The digitally agile insurer of the future

 Read more about Master Data Management for insurance companies here.